Roadtrip Through 6 countries

 💡 Life Hack

-If you have more than 3000 followers on Instagram or TikTok, you can sometimes get sponsored activities for free.
+If you have over 3000 followers on Instagram or TikTok, you can sometimes get free sponsored activities in exchange for content.

 🏨 Booking.com & Agoda.com – Accommodation

-These are the two platforms we use the most.
-In our experience, they almost always have better deals than Airbnb.
+These are the platforms we use most because they usually offer better prices than Airbnb.

 💡 Tip 2: